docker/extensions-sdk/docs/tutorials/backend-minimal-extension.md

 - [Docker Extensions CLI](https://github.com/docker/desktop-extension-samples/releases/)

 ## Extension folder structure

-A Desktop Extension is comprised of several files, ranging from the extension's source code to required Extension-specific files.

 In the `hello-backend` folder, at the root of the repository, you can find a ready-to-go example.
 It represents a UI Extension built on HTML that runs a backend service.
 We will go through this code example in this tutorial.